 The Badgers have been away from the national forefront thanks to that wild loss at Arizona State and Ohio State's apparent stranglehold on the Big 10.
 And let's be honest, also because its offense isn't designed to accumulate a ton of snaps like Baylor or Oregon; the Badgers ran just 65 plays from scrimmage.

 But when it's working, it's merciless.
 Just ask the Hoosiers.
 Here's who else did well -- and not so well -- this Week 12.

 Maryland: This week, quarterback C.J.
 Brown took responsibility for the Terps recent struggles, so it was fitting that he scored the game-winning touchdown that gave Maryland its first bowl eligibility in the Randy Edsall era.
 The Terps have not won six or more games since 2010.

 No team has had a more tumultuous season than Maryland.
 The Terps were on top of the world after demolishing West Virginia early in the year only to be brought back down to Earth by a shutout beatdown by Florida State.
 Since then, the wins have been hard to come by, the injuries have mounted and the good feelings about the program have soured.

 But, at least for the week, all of that disappears while the Terps celebrate a probable postseason berth.

-Vanderbilt: For years, the idea of Vanderbilt going to a bowl was something of a dream, but after Saturday’s 22-6 win over Kentucky, the Commodores are celebrating their third consecutive season with bowl eligibility.
-It's unprecedented in Vanderbilt history.
+Vanderbilt: For years, the idea of Vanderbilt going to a bowl game was something of a dream, but after Saturday’s 22-6 win over Kentucky, the Commodores are celebrating their third consecutive season with bowl eligibility.
+A third straight year of bowl eligibility is unprecedented in Vanderbilt history.
 Last year marked the first time the program had gone to two consecutive bowls.

 The Commodores still have games against Tennessee and Wake Forest, which could make them 8-4 and one win away from matching last year’s nine wins.